Aiven-Labs/the-5-types-of-database/slides.typ

     self-contained, high-reliability, full-featured, SQL database engine.
 SQLite is the most used database engine in the world.
   ]

+  #quote[Small.
+Fast.
+Reliable.
+Choose any three.]
 ]

+// Pronunciation: Its creator says "Ess-Cue-El-ite" but also says he doesn't
+// care how other people pronounce it

 #slide[
   == More on SQLite